Simultaneous Graphical Dynamic Modeling: Bayesian Analysis for Fitting SGDLMs

 \subsection{Marginal Likelihoods in SGDLMs}

-One contribution of the current paper is to define Monte Carlo evaluation of model marginal likelihoods-- for model and hyper-parameter comparison-- in SGDLMs.
-These require evaluations of the $1-$step predictive p.d.f.s $p(\y_t|\cD_{t-1})=\tE[p(\y_{t}|\bTheta_t,\bLambda_t,\cD_{t-1})]$ where the expectation is over the time $t$ prior $p(\bTheta_t,\bLambda_t|\cD_{t-1})$.
+A novel extension of the existing methodology addresses evaluation of model marginal likelihoods in SGDLMs; this is most relevant in addressing model uncertainty.
+Comparisons of interest may be between different parental structures, exogenous predictors in univariate models, or discount factors.
+Marginal likelihood evaluations are based on the $1-$step predictive p.d.f.s $p(\y_t|\cD_{t-1})=\tE[p(\y_{t}|\bTheta_t,\bLambda_t,\cD_{t-1})]$ where the expectation is over the time $t$ prior $p(\bTheta_t,\bLambda_t|\cD_{t-1})$.
 The marginal likelihood from data over a series of times is the product of the per time $t$ values.